Specialised technical troubleshooting and responsive helpdesk services for the Australian wine sector

 - Australian and international methanol limits for wine and related toxicity

 - product specifications for DAP and tartaric acid preparations

 - legality of compounds such as ascorbic acid versus erythorbic acid, aspergillopepsins, carboxymethyl cellulose, copper sulfate, dimethyl dicarbonate, resveratrol and tea tannins in Australia and international markets, including natural versus synthetic products.

 Winemaking problem solving investigations

-In 2014/2015 the AWRI helpdesk team conducted 204 winemaking problem solving investigations.
-The annual number of investigations has been consistent over recent years, although the number of samples analysed as part of these investigations has increased (Table 3).
-A breakdown of the investigations conducted by state/territory is shown in Table 4.
+In 2015/2016 the AWRI helpdesk team conducted 247 winemaking problem solving investigations.
+This figure is more than 20% higher than the previous year and the highest number since 2006/2007 when 278 investigations were conducted.
+The extra investigations included more sensory assessments and taint/contamination investigations.
+The number of samples analysed as part of these investigations also increased by more than 10% this year (Table 2).
+A breakdown of the investigations conducted by state/territory is shown in Table 3.
 Trends are generally similar to previous years, with SA, Victoria and NSW accounting for the highest numbers of investigations.
-The sources of the winemaking investigations conducted were generally aligned with the volume of wine-grape production of the different states/territories (Figure 5).
+The number of investigations conducted for wineries located in Tasmania increased for the third year in a row.
+The sources of the winemaking investigations conducted compared with the volume of wine-grape production of the different states/territories is shown in Figure 11.